muditgarg48/gesture_based_device_control/README.md

 #### scripts/gesture_functions.py

-The _gesture_functions.py_ python scripts contains all the necessary functions required for various actions related to the list of gestures compatible by this project for recognition.
+The _gesture_functions.py_ python scripts contain all the necessary functions required for various actions related to the list of gestures compatible with this project for recognition.
 The script runs in an infinite loop to ask for which function you want to perform by a switch case till you stop it.
 These include:

 * Reset the compatible gesture list to
     - Toggle Lights